WordPress/WordPress-Documentation-Style-Guide/docs/1-introduction/index.md

 ## Editorial resources

-Use the following editorial resources.
+Use these editorial resources for writing WordPress documentation.

 ### Reference hierarchy